jordiv/jordi-marfeel/README.md

 ```
 Sorry, my first time, respect my clumsyness :)

+## Autoscaling groups
+I've set up manually a scalling group + launch configuration from console, I know it can be launched from awscli everything but it's easier for me doing so than start investigating :)

+I used the image that I created the way I've been told.

 ## Comments
 Working on this been a total new way for working, never used ansible for a personal/test project.
 A total Yay/fail during two days :)